redis-developer/redis-springboot-resources/artificial-intelligence/agent-long-term-memory-with-spring-ai/README.md

 To implement both of these memories, we're going to rely on the Spring AI Advisors API.
 Advisors are a way to intercept, modify, and enhance AI-driven interactions.

-We are going to create two advisors.
-The first one, for shot-term memory, is going to rely on the ChatMemory abstraction provided by Spring AI while the second one is going to be implemented from scratch by ourselves.
+We are going to create three advisors.
+The first one, for shot-term memory, is going to rely on the ChatMemory abstraction provided by Spring AI while the second and third one are going to be implemented for long-term memory.

 ### Short-term memory